 [To advance my policy platform] I feel like I now have narrative AND strategy.
 These two sides feel like the resulting action will be wise and informed and also human and compassionate.
 The third part of this is authenticity.
 In listening to people’s narratives, I realize that the most valuable, effective stories happened when people were telling their REAL story.
 It felt like there was an urgency and an importance that they be heard.
 This was life affirming for me.
 Listen beyond the complaint, listen to the why.
 My weak area is stats and analytics.
 How we went from stats to narrative and back to stats was incredible to me.
 Suddenly, the numbers had human power behind them.
 The analytical part was key and exciting.
 Who knew!

 - New borough councilmember:

 I was new to seeking a governing position and other than being a decent person was ignorant of what the job entailed and what resources were available to me.
-Each of the current issue presentations were well done and eye opening.
+Each of the current issue presentations was well done and eye opening.
 Definitely broadened my horizons [and] has led me to much more critical thinking on many issues.